 Instructions

 - In a medium bowl, stir together the chopped candied fruit with a few tablespoons of the flour.
+This will prevent the fruit from sticking together later.
+Set aside.1 pound chopped candied fruit, 1½ cups all purpose flour

 - Drop by spoonfuls about 1 inch apart (cookies will not spread much at all) on the prepared cookie sheets.
 If your spoonfuls are particularly rounded, I recommend patting them down slightly with a spatula.
-Bake for about 18-20 minutes or until golden.
+Bake for about 18-20 minutes or until golden brown.
 Allow to cool for 2 minutes on the cookie sheets before transferring to a rack to cool completely.

 Fruit in cookies is great!
 I would rather eat these guys any day than fruit cake.
 120 cookies is a lot of friggen cookies, wow.
 PS good luck in the photo contest.